hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 ## Rules

-A primary goal of this challenge is to encourage the development of easy-to-use, freely-available general-purpose audio representation models.
-If you have any questions about the rules, please post on the [forum](https://discuss.neuralaudio.ai/c/hear-2021-neurips-challenge/) or [email us](mailto:deep-at-neuralaudio.ai) privately.
+A primary goal of this challenge is to encourage the development of freely-available general-purpose audio representation models.
+If you have any questions or concerns about the rules, we are happy to help you.
+Please post on the [forum](https://discuss.neuralaudio.ai/c/hear-2021-neurips-challenge/) or [email us](mailto:deep-at-neuralaudio.ai) privately.